Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.

 By definition, vegetarians avoid any form of animal flesh or meat.
 Despite being the by-product of an animal, the egg does not fall into this category.

-A vegetarian diet can be most easily defined as the refusal to eat meat in any form.
-This includes beef, chicken, fish, pork, and any other type of animal meat.
+A vegetarian diet can be most easily defined as the refusal to eat meat in any form, including beef, chicken, fish, pork, and other animal meat.

-Therefore, eggs can be included in a traditional vegetarian diet and can actually be helpful as a source of critical nutrients, proteins, and amino acids.
+Therefore, eggs can be included in a traditional vegetarian diet and are a helpful source of critical nutrients, proteins, and amino acids.

 Cracking the Controversy Around Vegetarians and Eggs

-There is some controversy around eggs, as some people still do not consider eggs to be a vegetarian-friendly food.
-The leading theory behind this is that an egg is an unfertilized animal that, if fertilized, could have become a chicken.
+There is some controversy around eggs, as some people still do not consider them a vegetarian-friendly food.
+The leading theory is that an egg is an unfertilized animal that, if fertilized, could have become a chicken.

 On the other hand, some argue that eggs are just an animal by-product similar to milk or butter.